-Armoring up for Election Day tomorrow, the impending social media warfare, the inevitable lockdown, and of course the ever-present COVID.
+Preparing for Election Day tomorrow, the looming social media warfare, the inevitable lockdown, and of course the ever-present COVID.

-November’s tater tot post is chock full of plenty of things to keep your mind busy and simplify your life a little in this crazy time.
+November’s tater tot post is chock full of things to keep your mind occupied and to simplify your life during this hectic time.

 If you’re new here and are wondering, what the hell is a tater tot post? here is the explanation.

 Apparently, there is some shit on your clothes, and I don’t mean literal shit; I’m referring to residue from your detergents and dryer sheets, among other things.

 Oh, and for those who think, I only make my laundry detergent at home like a good Laura Ingalls Wilder.
 Your homemade laundry detergent is one of the worst offenders, so you should be stripping more than any of us.

 I want to make sweet blogger-love to the tech genius who came up with this concept:

 “Jump to recipe?”

 Now you can avoid the mind-numbing, I want to stick a dull steak knife into my eye socket because of long-ass backstory on why you need to write about where you came up with the recipe or step by step by step-by-step guides on how to stir a bowl of batter and every single pop-up ad known to man.